shahcbs/Figma-tokens-Sync-with-Github/README.md

 3. Open the Figma Tokens Sync plugin and authenticate with your GitHub account.
 4. Select the GitHub repository you want to sync tokens with.
 5. Choose a directory within the repository to store tokens.
-6. Click the "Sync Tokens" button to export your tokens as JSON files and push them to GitHub.
+6. Push JSON files from plugin to GitHub.

 ## GitHub Action